BMW-InnovationLab/BMW-Semantic-Segmentation-Training-GUI/README.md

 ### Remark - docker sdk port

 **Docker SDK API** uses the port **4222** to run.
 In case this port is used by another application.
-The api can be configured to run on a different port by doing the following steps:
+The API can be configured to run on a different port by doing the following steps:

 - Go to **docker_sdk_api/docker/Dockerfile** and change the value after the --port flag in the CMD command.